onflow/cadence/docs/language.md

 let num: Int
 ```

-Another important feature of contracts is that instances of composite types
+Another important feature of contracts is that instances of resources and events
 that are defined in contracts can only be created within functions or types
 that are defined in that contract.
 A random transaction cannot arbitrarily
 create instances of types that are defined in another contract.
 A contract
 restricts the situations that the objects can be created in.

 The contract below defines a resource interface `Receiver` and a resource `Vault`
 that implements that interface.
-Currently, there is no way to create this resource,
+The way this example is written,
-so it would not be usable.
+there is no way to create this resource, so it would not be usable.

 ```cadence,file=ft_contract.cdc
 // Valid
 pub contract FungibleToken {